Extras - Recipes

 forested_train

-#> forested year elevation eastness northness roughness tree_no_tree dew_temp precip_annual temp_annual_mean temp_annual_min temp_annual_max temp_january_min vapor_min vapor_max canopy_cover lon
+#> forested year elevation eastness roughness tree_no_tree dew_temp precip_annual temp_annual_mean temp_annual_min temp_annual_max temp_january_min vapor_min vapor_max canopy_cover lon lat

 Working with other models